- Beautifully subtle, a glance in the moonlight, then farewell.

 One of those races is the Kitsune.

 Sadly, Kitsune are still not satisfied.
 Kitsune are still born as animals, and their true form is still that of an animal.
-Kitsune, during the Great Contest, tricked their way into winning, and thanks to their trickery, even though they were declared one of the five winners their race received far less of the Spark than the other races did.
-As a result, Kitsune still suffer their lowly animal origin, even though they despise it and desire nothing more than to rise above their place in the world and become as 'human' as any other race.
+Kitsune, during the Great Contest, tricked their way into winning, and thanks to their trickery, even though they were declared one of the five winners, their race received far less of the Spark than the other races did.
+As a result, Kitsune still suffer their lowly animal origin.
+Kitsune are shamed by and utterly despise their lowly nature and desire nothing more than to rise above their ordained place in the world and become as 'human' as any other race which nobly possesses the Spark.

 This deep, secret frustration, this sense of inadequacy, drives a Kitsune's innermost self.
 Every Kitsune secretly hates their Walks Among Us power.
 They all wish that it wasn't needed; that they were 'real' people, instead.